chuvanan/metrics/README.md

 ### Introduction

-*Why another package for assessing machine learning models?*
+* Why another package for assessing machine learning models?

-*How is your package different?*
+* How is your package different?

 ### How to use metrics

 #### Installation

-Install the stable version of =metrics= from CRAN:
+Install the stable version of **metrics** from CRAN:

 ``` r
 install.packages("metrics")